Alternative or Innovative Treatment Technology Research, Demonstration, Training, and Hazardous Substance Research Grants (66.813)

 Credentials/Documentation

 EPA may request that applicants document their nonprofit status.
 The Agency may also request that applicants demonstrate they have appropriate background, academic training, experience in the field, and necessary equipment to carry out projects.
-EPA may ask applicants or principle investigators to provide curriculum vitae and relevant publications.
+EPA may ask applicants or principal investigators to provide curriculum vitae and relevant publications.

 Application Procedure